Stand Your Ground

 We hear this a lot when talking to people about self defense.
 “Well, its a Stand Your Ground’ state so of course he was able to shoot him.”
 But what does that even mean?
 I can tell you this much with certainty, it doesn’t mean what most people think it means, so allow me to clarify the law and dispel some rather dangerous misconceptions.

-To be clear, it is in states that are not considered ‘Stand Your Ground’, that have imposed a duty to retreat in their statutes.
+To be clear, it is in the 13 states that are not considered ‘Stand Your Ground’, that have imposed a ‘DUTY to RETREAT before DEADLY FORCE may be used’ in their statutes.
 This requires a person to use any safe avenue of retreat before lethal force can be applied when facing a deadly threat.
 In states WITHOUT that legal duty to retreat, the right to self defense defaults to not requiring retreat.
+It does NOT grant you extra-legal measures not normally allowed.
+It does NOT provide for you to use DEADLY FORCE when facing a NON-DEADLY threat, nor does it allow you to use force when no force is needed.